Movement Meets

-Movement Meets are customized dance classes designed for community members who have experienced life-altering challenges, meeting the symptoms of a given diagnosis with the cultural prescription of dance.
-Movement Meets classes include those tailored for people experiencing breast cancer, stroke, psychosis, addiction, homelessness, aging, and Parkinson’s Disease.
-Participants are guided by a dance facilitator through expressive exercises geared to improve one’s quality of life and diagnostic outcome, building community and finding connection with others, all in a joyful and uplifting environment.
+Movement Meets are customized dance classes designed for community members who have experienced life-altering challenges — meeting the symptoms of a given diagnosis with the cultural prescription of dance.
+Classes are tailored for people experiencing breast cancer, stroke, psychosis, addiction, homelessness, aging, and Parkinson's Disease.
+Participants are guided through expressive movement to improve quality of life and diagnostic outcomes, building community and connection in a joyful, uplifting environment.

 Dance with Parkinson’s